SAhmed48/nodeJS/mongodb-modeling/readme.md

     .populate('author', 'name bio website -_id')
     .select('name author')
 ```
-mongoose populate method is use to get reference documents.
-The second parameter of populate method contains the fields to get from the reference document. **-** means to exclude the **_id** field.
+mongoose populate method is used to get reference documents.
+The second parameter of the populate method contains the fields to get from the reference document. **-** means to exclude the **_id** field.